 CSAT

-CSAT is essentially a measurement of how well your website meets the expectations of your customer.
+CSAT is essentially a measurement of how well your website meets the expectations of your customers.
 Here is an example of a CSAT survey.

 Ratings